Home » Craft Room » Furniture and Home Decor » DIY Linen Tablecloth and Napkins

 An easy DIY tutorial for a raw edge linen tablecloth

-I have a thing for nice linens.
-No doubt I inherited this penchant of mine directly from my Grandma who lived with us for the last 14 years of her life.
+I have a thing for lovely linens.
+I undoubtedly inherited this penchant of mine directly from my Grandma, who lived with us for the last 14 years of her life.

-Grandma embroidered all our sheets and pillowcases and sewed many a napkin and tablecloth for our use.
-It’s because of Grandma that my kitchen has been basically paperless for the past 15 years or so.
+Grandma embroidered all our sheets and pillowcases and sewed many napkins and tablecloths for our use.
+Because of Grandma, my kitchen has been basically paperless for the past 15 years or so.

-So without further ado, here are my instructions to make a linen tablecloth and napkins.
+So, without further ado, here are my instructions for making a linen tablecloth and napkins.

 I had initially planned to put a simple hem all the way around the tablecloth.
 But before I was going to do that, I wanted to wash it, so I just put in a loose zig zag on the raw edges.
 But, as is usually the case with me, something unexpected strikes my fancy and I change course.

 A note about ‘washable’ linen.
 The linen I used is 55% linen and 45% rayon.
-The rayon helps the linen be a little more ‘drapey’ rather than ‘crisp’ and doesn’t wrinkle quite as much as 100% linen.
+The rayon helps the linen be more ‘drapey’ rather than ‘crisp’ and doesn’t wrinkle quite as much as 100% linen.
 It did shrink a wee bit in the wash, but not enough to be significant.
-I washed it cold water and tumble dried it on a very low heat.
-I can very easily see setting a table and not ironing this tablecloth.
-It has just a wee bit of scrunch to it when not ironed, but not enough to be considered ‘messy’.
+I washed it in cold water and tumble-dried it on very low heat.
+I can easily see setting a table without ironing this tablecloth.
+It has just a bit of a scrunch to it when not ironed, but not enough to be considered messy.

 Here’s What You Need To Make Your Linen Tablecloth and Napkins: